Porges/ways-to-play/src/games/prinola/index.md

   originalUrl="https://hdl.handle.net/20.500.11840/1366529" %}
 A group of people playing <span lang="id">Dadu Putar</span> (or a game very similar to it) in [Bengkulu,](https://en.wikipedia.org/wiki/Bengkulu) Sumatra (1910–1930).
 {% imageEnd %}

+## <span lang="ja-Latn" class="noun">Chobo-Ichi</span>

+The Japanese game of <span lang="ja-Latn" class="aka noun">Chobo-Ichi</span> (<span lang="ja" class="aka">樗蒲一</span>) is the same but played with a single die instead of a teetotum.
+The name means something like “gamble on one outcome”.

+In 1784 this game had become so popular that gambling sheds running the game lined the street for a whole [<span lang="ja-Latn">ri</span> (<span lang="ja">里</span>)](https://en.wiktionary.org/wiki/%E9%87%8C#Etymology_2_2) from Asakusa to Senju in Tokyo.[@ADiceyHistory]

+The players place their bets upon the staking layout, then the banker rolls the die.
+Any players who bet upon the side that comes up win, and are paid 4× their stake.
+All other players lose their bets.